Alexgichamba/alexgichamba.github.io/_pages/about.md

 Prior to joining CMU, I was pursuing my BSc. in Electrical and Electronics Engineering from the University of Nairobi.
 I worked on low resource devices for LPWANs advised by Dr. Cosmas Kiruki.

-🚀 I will be applying to PhD programs this year hoping to join in Fall 2025!